a quirky window on a building

 The Ethos of the Good Neighborhood

-Volume 2 of Craig Bartholomew’s ambitious four-volume project, Old Testament Origins and the Question of God, focuses on Moses and the Exodus.
-One of the fruits of this research has been a wealth of ideas about the Ten Commandments and the deep challenge that these foundational laws lay down for modern society.
-KLC is producing a popular-level book looking at the ways in which a deep apprehension of the implications of these commandments could shape a better society.
+Volume 2 of Craig Bartholomew’s ambitious four-volume project, Old Testament Origins and the Question of God, focuses on Moses and OT law.
+One of the fruits of this research is a wealth of ideas about the Ten Commandments and the deep challenge that these foundational laws provide for modern society.
+KLC is producing a popular-level book looking at the ways in which a deep apprehension of the implications of these commandments would shape a better society today.

 See Connected Projects